THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - the subcontractor’s withdrawal of its bid or proposal.

 - OBD’s final decision whether to permit or deny the proposed substitution, and the basis therefore, will be communicated as soon as practicable to the parties in writing by OBD.
-The OBD Director may request more information, or requesting an interview to clarify or mediate the problem.
+The OBD Executive Director may request more information, or request an interview to clarify, mediate or mitigate the problem.
 OBD may approve or reject any request in its entirety, or impose conditions upon any approval.

 - The Prime Vendor or Supplier may protest any determination by OBD that a vendor/supplier has not made Good Faith Efforts by utilizing the Appeals Process.